-In order to distinguish between the different instances in a consistent way, a qualifier name may be specified for a TOPOGRAPHIC PLACE using a TopographicPlaceDescriptor element (E.g. "Newport, Gwent", "Newport, Salop", etc.).
+In order to distinguish between the different instances in a consistent way, a qualifier name may be specified for a TOPOGRAPHIC PLACE using a TopographicPlaceDescriptor element (E.g. "Newtown, Westmeath", "Newtown, Louth", etc.).
 The qualifier is only needed in certain presentation contexts, so is held separately (and may be derived from the name of another place).
-So, for example a user in "Newport, Gwent" looking up stop departures would simply "Newport", (since the context is already established), while a user looking for "Newport" in a Journey Planner for the whole of Britain (or wider), will see the fully qualified name so as to distinguish it from the other homonyms.
+So, for example a user in "Newtown, Westmeath" looking up stop departures would simply "Newtown", (since the context is already established) , while a user looking for "Newtown" in a Journey Planner for the whole of Ireland (or wider), will see the fully qualified name so as to distinguish it from the other homonyms.

-If a full translation of the qualified name into other languages name is needed (as is the case in particular in a areas where the language of place names is a political issue), alternative TopographicPlaceDescriptor instances can be specified (thus a TopographicPlaceDescriptor is in effect a special type of ALTERNATIVE NAME for TOPOGRAPHIC PLACES).
+If a full translation of the qualified name into other languages name is needed (as is the case in particular in areas where the language of place names is a political issue), alternative TopographicPlaceDescriptor instances can be specified (thus a TopographicPlaceDescriptor is in effect a special type of ALTERNATIVE NAME for TOPOGRAPHIC PLACES).

-Classifica Name Туре Cardinali Description tion ty TOPOGRAPHIC PLACE DESCRIPTOR inherits from VersionedChild ::> VERSIONED CHILD.
-"PK" TopographicalPlace-Identifier of a TOPOGRAPHIC PLACE DESCRIPTOR. id 1:1 IdDescriptorType Only needed for alternative descriptors.
-MultilingualString 1:1 Name of a TOPOGRAPHIC PLACE DESCRIPTOR.
-Name Short Name of a TOPOGRAPHIC PLACE 0:1 DESCRIPTOR.
-1:1 Name used to distinguish TOPOGRAPHIC PLACE QualifierName MultilingualString from other similar named TOPOGRAPHIC PLACEs.
+Classifica tion Name Туре Cardinali ty Description ::> ::> VersionedChild ::> TOPOGRAPHIC PLACE DESCRIPTOR inherits from VERSIONED CHILD.
+"PK" id TopographicalPlace- IdDescriptorType 1:1 Identifier of a TOPOGRAPHIC PLACE DESCRIPTOR.
+Only needed for alternative descriptors.
+Name MultilingualString 1:1 Name of a TOPOGRAPHIC PLACE DESCRIPTOR.
+ShortName MultilingualString 0:1 Short Name of a TOPOGRAPHIC PLACE DESCRIPTOR.
+QualifierName MultilingualString 1:1 Name used to distinguish TOPOGRAPHIC PLACE from other similar named TOPOGRAPHIC PLACEs.
 This should not be included in the name but may be added by applications in context.
+The Qualifier should be in the same language as the Name .
+"FK" TopographicPlaceRef TopographicPlaceRef 0:1 Reference to another TOPOGRAPHIC PLACE that qualifies the name of the TOPOGRAPHIC PLACE.